-Glucagon-like peptide-1 (GLP-1) medications have revolutionized treatment approaches for both diabetes management and weight loss.
+Glucagon-like peptide-1 (GLP-1) medications have transformed treatment approaches for both diabetes management and weight loss.
 As healthcare providers seeking the best for your patients, understanding the nuances between GLP-1 and specific medications like semaglutide can help inform treatment decisions and patient care.
 This article explores the science behind GLP-1 therapies, highlighting key differences, similarities, and clinical considerations.

 What is GLP-1?